orthecreedence/cl-async/future.md

   (finish future 5))
 {% endhighlight %}

-<a id="set-event-handler"></a>
+<a id="attach-errback"></a>
-### set-event-handler
+### attach-errback
-Sets up a function to handle events/errors that happen on a future.
-Note that events must be explicitely sent to a future via [signal-event](#signal-event).
+This adds an "errback" (an error callback) to the future, to be called whenever [signal-error](#signal-error) is called on the future.
+A future can hold multiple errbacks, allowing different pieces of your application to set up handling for different events a future might encounter.

-When there is no event handler on a future, events are saved up until an event handler is attached, at which point the events will be sent to the handler in the order they were received.
+When there are no errbacks attached to a future, any errors triggered on that future are saved until an errback is added, at which point the errback is called with all the saved up errors in the order they were received.

 {% highlight cl %}
 ;; definition
-(set-event-handler future cb)
+(attach-errback future cb)

 ;; example
 (let ((future (make-future))
       (socket (tcp-send "musio.com" 80 nil)))
   ;; set up our event handler
-  (set-event-handler future
+  (attach-errback future
     (lambda (ev)
       (handler-case (error ev)
         (tcp-eof () (format t "peer closed socket.~%"))